 Medical claim processing – a complete guide

 Health service providers know that medical claim processing is tricky.
-They submit claims so they can get paid for their services.
+They submit claims to get paid for their services.
 However, one of the challenges in a physician’s practice is claim denials.

-According to AARP, one in seven claims gets rejected, which amounts to $200 million in rejections daily.
+According to AARP, one in seven claims gets rejected, which amounts to 200 million rejections yearly out of the 1.4 billion submitted.
 Healthcare providers rely on medical claims to get approved.
 But if it gets denied, they cannot collect revenue.

 Before diving into the reasons for claim denials, it is crucial to learn the twists and turns of medical claims first.